Spenz7/StudyFilter/README.md

 https://developer.chrome.com/docs/extensions/develop/concepts/declare-permissions

 > **Note:** All permissions required will, by default, be warned to the user upon installation.
+> **Note:** As of now, chrome.storage technically isn't needed as there's no option to save one's custom white/blacklist.
+There is currently only a hardcoded blacklist which
+> will have to be modified manually via background.js
 ---

 ## 🛡️ Extension Permissions Breakdown